CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/context/context_requirements.md

 ### 8.6 Unified Merge/Split Pipeline Test (New)
 The unified context testbench SHALL validate that CST‑Core detects MERGE/SPLIT events, CST‑MS preserves structural neutrality, CST‑Mux produces stable USP flags, COB evolves identity‑layer objects correctly under structural transitions, and CIL constructs an intake packet that reflects the correct post‑merge/post‑split identity‑layer topology.
 The test SHALL confirm that structural transitions do not produce false instability and that valid instability on unrelated objects is preserved.

+### 8.7 New Identity Context Boundary Tests (New)
+The unified context testbench SHALL validate that CST‑MS detects identity‑layer context boundary breaks, CST‑Mux propagates new_context_required=True, COB creates a new identity‑layer object in the same turn, CIL constructs an intake packet using the new identity context, and CEx/CE/ISc propagate continuity accordingly.
+The test SHALL confirm that context boundary detection is present‑tense and SHALL NOT be delayed by Path A validation.

 ---

 # **9. High‑Level Requirements (HLRs)**